sourcebots/docs/content/kit/pi/sd-card.md

 To fully update your Pi's software, or refresh it if you think it's not working correctly, you can flash our SD card image onto the microSD card in your Pi.

 To update the SD card, you'll need to download our image, `pi-image.img.xz`.
-The flashing procedure is identical to flashing other images.
+The flashing procedure is identical to flashing other Raspberry Pi images.

 ## Etcher
 We recommend using [etcher](https://etcher.io), as it's simple to use, and available on Windows, macOS and Linux.
-If you have another preferred tool, that will also work.
+If you're familiar with Raspberry Pis and have flashed images before with a different tool, that will also work.

 ![Etcher example](https://etcher.io/static/screenshot.gif)